 That was before I discovered pho – but that’s an entirely different story.

-So ramen, if you’ve been living under a rock for the past 10 years, is an Asian noodle soup that’s made with various kinds of noodles, thinly sliced meat, a deeply flavorful broth (made often with miso paste), any vegetables that you like, and usually a soft boiled egg.
+So what is ?
+It’s a bowl full of those amazing, tender, delicious noodles swimming in a tasty .
+It is an Asian that’s made with various kinds of noodles, thinly sliced meat, a deeply flavorful broth (made often with miso paste), any vegetables that you like, and usually a .
 If you counted the times I used the word “various” then you’ll realize that it’s just one of those “clear out the fridge” type meals.
 No handy? in most any form works great.
-The only rules I know of are that there have to be noodles, broth, and egg – maybe not even the egg.
+The only rules I know of are that there have to be noodles, hot broth, and egg.
+And not surprisingly, maybe not even the egg.